 With USS ORLECK comes the largest reunion group that has ever existed for a single destroyer.
 Their group holds the record for the largest attendance registered for a destroyer reunion of 470.
-While her reunion attendance numbers average in the 200’s there is no question that with USS ORLECK present the numbers will be high when reunion time comes aboard her.
+While her reunion attendance numbers average in the 200’s there is no question that with USS ORLECK present, the numbers will be high when reunion time comes aboard her.
 The 470 number came when the group held its reunion aboard her in Orange, Texas and every hotel there was taken and all rooms utilized.

 We are so fortunate to have the USS KENNEDY leadership willing to join with us and any city who has USS ORLECK to give her this chance and help any organization in presenting her.
 Check out how she raises revenue.
 These pictures and narrative will give you visual proof of what is being done and the same would apply to USS ORLECK, sister ship of USS KENNEDY.

 The in-kind services provided by Tin Can Sailors and destroyer volunteers is extremely valuable.
 This group of dedicated ex-sailors live around the country and provide both financial and hands-on expertise to restore Destroyers.
 The last two photos show crew photos of volunteer crews aboard KENNEDY.
 They applied over 30 gallons of paint after preparing metal over a five day period.
 Along with painting, they do electrical, welding, plumbing, and other vocational skills to ensure their Tin Cans live another day.
-With the expertise of working on 850 for decades, this know-how could easily be transferred to ORLECK to present her in the dignified Vietnam era configuration she so deserves.
+With the expertise of working on 850 for decades, this know-how could easily be transferred to 886 to present her in the dignified Vietnam era configuration she so deserves.

-In particular, the functionality that comes with the ORLECK to include the use of her spaces for ceremonies, overnight camping with food service opportunities, hosting sea scout and sea cadet opportunities, Veteran Day, Memorial Day, 4th of July and others unlimited revenue generators would enhance the offerings and stance of the museum in Lake Charles.
+In particular, the functionality that comes with the ORLECK to include the use of her spaces for ceremonies, overnight camping with food service opportunities, hosting sea scout and sea cadet opportunities, Veteran Day, Memorial Day, 4th of July and others, unlimited revenue generators, would enhance the offerings and stance of the museum in Lake Charles.
 The photos and information provided by the USS KENNEDY give visual evidence of the value to the KENNEDY and that same value would be to the ORLECK and thus to Lake Charles.
 The money generated by the functions should be enough to support her operations.
 They do on the KENNEDY.

-Not only would Lake Charles have representation of the WWII history of the past, but would be able to reach out and tell the story of the our Cold War involvement with current living generations with the premier Vietnam combat Destroyer.
+Not only would Lake Charles have representation of the WWII history of the past, but would be able to reach out and tell the story of our Cold War involvement with current living generations with the premier Vietnam combat Destroyer.
 With her exceptional service in Korea and Vietnam and the amazing vision of her large and historic gun battery, ORLECK is a major opportunity for a museum to become even more relevant to its audience and customer base which is interested in learning about the lessons of Korea and Vietnam.

 She has other assets including a museum from the USS RADFORD DD 968.
 This material can be used to further the discussion of the mission these ships had.
 Assistance will come from Tin Can Sailors, other DD Associations (some have already offered help) Battleship Cove (JPK) and when contacted we are sure that Vietnam Vets of America and more will come with us to do this.